aquasecurity/defsec/avd_docs/azure/network/AVD-AZU-0050/docs.md

-### SSH access should not be accessible from the Internet, should be blocked on port 22

 SSH access can be configured on either the network security group or in the network security group rule.

 SSH access should not be permitted from the internet (*, 0.0.0.0, /0, internet, any)